How Do We Talk About Water in the San Lorenzo Valley?

 We’re fortunate to have engaged and educated advocacy organizations in the San Lorenzo Valley.
 But these solutions will take a community-led discussion around the priorities that should drive the next phase of the Water District’s fire recovery process.

-Jayme Ackemann is a public affairs consultant and freelance writer.
+Jayme Ackemann is a public affairs consultant, freelance writer, and member of the Board of Directors of the San Lorenzo Valley Water District.
 She has worked on major capital investments and water infrastructure construction projects in the Bay Area.
 Jayme is a resident of Ben Lomond.